 Capital Gains Tax (CGT)

-CGT is payable by an individual on the disposal of residential real estate in the UK (other than the individual’s main residence) in respect of the gain (profit) made at a rate of 28% for a higher-rate tax payer or a lower rate for a basic-rate tax payer.
+CGT is payable by an individual on the disposal of residential real estate in the UK (other than the individual’s main residence) in respect of the gain (profit) made, at a rate of 28% for a higher-rate taxpayer and at a lower rate for a basic-rate taxpayer.
 A 20% CGT rate applies for commercial property.

 The CGT exemption for non-resident investors in respect of non-residential property was removed from April 2019, albeit with exemptions.

 “Non-resident‟ CGT (NRCGT) is payable at 28% on any post-April 2015 gains made on UK residential property by individuals who are non-resident for tax purposes.

 From 6 April 2019, NRCGT was extended to post-April 2019 gains in respect of commercial property, albeit with certain exemptions.